What Makes a Hero? Free Big Hero 6 Printable Pack

 There are so many wonderful lessons and examples of strong character in this movie!
 As homeschoolers, I am always looking for teachable moments in our day, so I knew I had to include some character education lessons based on the movie in our schoolwork this week to celebrate the release of the film.

-I had also picked up some Big Hero 6 books from walmart.com while I was planning for this lesson.
+There are also some fun Big Hero 6 books you can use as part of your homeschool if you like.
 Any time I can get the kids reading, I call it a win, and The Essential Guide and the Ultimate Sticker Book were awesome additions to our detour from our typical school work this week.

 After the movie, the kids settled in with their new books, and we began discussing the movie.
 I really wanted the kids to focus on the character of Baymax, and the traits he had that made him special.